basharast/PPSSPP-UWP-ARM/README.md

 ## Roadmap
-I'm in progress to merge most of the UWP solutions into the original project this will take time as my solution are not fit for production, they need to be reformed in much better state (as code quality) so some messy code solution wont be updated here
+I'm in progress to merge most of the UWP solutions into the original project

+this will take time as my solution are not fit for production, they need to be reformed in much better state (as code quality)

+so some messy code solutions wont be updated here

 - [x] Storage solution [PR](https://github.com/hrydgard/ppsspp/pull/17350)
 - [ ] Dialogs input